XavierMorin/MonetCycleGan/README.md

 * Numpy
 ---
 #### Description:
 This project was our first attempt playing around with Cycle-GANs.
-We tried 4 different implementations of the Generator et 3 for the discriminator.
+We tried 4 different implementations of the generator et 3 for the discriminator.

 ---